Chie Satonaka: Appearances

-Chie first appears in the 2008 video game Persona 4, where she and her friends Yu Narukami and Yosuke Hanamura discover a world within the TV and meet a creature named Teddie and discover that someone is throwing people into the television which eventually leads to their death.
+Chie first appears in the 2008 browser game Onsen Nozokimi Daisakusen, where the player spies on her in an onsen bath; her first major appearance is in the 2008 role-playing video game Persona 4, where she and her friends, the player character Yu Narukami and the classmate Yosuke Hanamura, discover a world within televisions containing Shadows — monsters from repressed parts of people's psyches.
+Chie is an upbeat girl with an obsession with kung fu, even using those techniques in battle.
+Chie serves as the player's Social Link to The Chariot; this is symbolized in the animated series by Yu's usage of the Persona Ara Mitama (アラミタマ).
 Although initially reluctant, she goes into the TV world when her best friend Yukiko Amagi is thrown in, putting her in danger.
 There, Chie encounters her Shadow who represents her jealousy of Yukiko's feminine side and talents, as well as her wish and need to maintain control over Yukiko.
 With Yu and Yosuke's help, Chie confronts her other self and joins the Investigation Team.
 Following the encounter with her Shadow, Chie receives the Persona Tomoe Gozen (トモエ, Tomoe), a muscular female figure wearing a yellow outfit and armed with a naginata, that she uses in combat while she performs kicks.
 Throughout Yu's interactions with Chie (which can also be intimate), she discovers that she genuinely wanted to protect Yukiko without any underlying selfish motivations.
 After this, Tomoe evolves into Suzuka Gongen (スズカゴンゲン), whose yellow jumpsuit turns black and is decked in silver samurai armor.
 The desire to protect people eventually inspires her to seek a career as a police officer.
 In the re-release Persona 4: Golden, Chie's Persona can evolve to a third level to become Haraedo-no-Okami (ハラエドノオオカミ, Haraedo-no-Ōkami), which has golden armor and a long flowing cape.
-A promotional flash game for Persona 4 allowed players to "sneak a sexy peek" at Chie while she is in a hot springs.

-She is playable in Persona 4 Arena alongside Tomoe Gozen; In Persona 4 Arena, Chie joins Yu, Yosuke and Yukiko to investigate the TV world after seeing the Midnight Channel.
+Chie is playable in Persona 4 Arena alongside Tomoe Gozen; In Persona 4 Arena, Chie joins Yu, Yosuke and Yukiko to investigate the TV world after seeing the Midnight Channel.
 When she enters, she is forced to fight her friends as well as a man, Akihiko Sanada.
 She also appears in Persona Q: Shadow of the Labyrinth, Persona Q2: New Cinema Labyrinth, and in Persona 4: Dancing All Night.
 On October 20, 2017, it was confirmed by Arc System Works that Chie would appear in the upcoming fighting game BlazBlue: Cross Tag Battle.
 It was further confirmed on January 13, 2018 that Chie would be in the base game.
 Additionally, Chie is featured in the anime television series adaptation of Persona 4.